 A List of Copper ETFs and ETNs

-Most people first think of gold or silver when it comes to precious metals, but they don't usually think of copper.
-But copper is now a more popular precious metal than ever before.
-People scavenge abandoned buildings and strip the wires and pipes for the metal.
-Pennies were once made of steel because copper was in short supply.
+Most people first think of gold or silver when it comes to precious metals especially for investment purposes, but they don't usually think of copper.
+The demand for copper has made it a more popular precious metal than ever.
+People scavenge copper from abandoned buildings and other sources by stripping wires and pipes for the metal.

-But you might feel that it's overplayed even though others believe that copper is a hot commodity.
+You might feel that copper is overplayed even though others believe that it is a hot commodity.
 Whatever your opinion, bullish or bearish, it's an investment opportunity for you.
 And what easier way to give your portfolio exposure to the copper market than a copper exchange-traded fund (ETF) or exchange-traded notes (ETN)?

-Whether you're looking to hedge risk, invest in copper, or diversify your portfolio, copper funds, and notes give you instant access to the copper sector along with their many benefits, such as the tax advantages.
+Whether you're looking to hedge risk, invest in copper, or diversify your portfolio, copper funds and notes give you instant access to the copper sector.
+Many benefits, such as tax advantages, are also available.

-There are three primary copper ETFs and ETNs on the market as of 2017.
+Three primary copper ETFs and ETNs are on the market.

-Our first copper ETN on the list comes from Barclay’s iPath, which correlates with the Barclays Copper Pure Beta Total Return Index.
+This copper ETN comes from Barclays iPath, which correlates with the Barclays Copper Pure Beta Total Return Index.
 Like CPER, the exchange-traded note utilizes futures contracts in the copper markets to emulate its benchmark.
-And according to iPath, the Index may roll into one of a number of futures contracts with varying expiration dates, as selected using the Barclays Pure Beta Series 2 Methodology.
+According to iPath, the index may roll into one of a number of futures contracts with varying expiration dates, as selected using the Barclays Pure Beta Series 2 Methodology.

 The Bottom Line

-So there's your list of copper ETFs and ETNs for 2017.
-If you click on any of these copper funds or notes, the link will take you to a fact sheet that gives you a little more information about each product.
-You have some nice choices here if you feel copper is a strong commodity because it's used in so many different products like coins.
+If you have further interest in researching any of these copper funds or notes, information is available online about each product.
+You have some nice choices if you feel that copper is a strong commodity because it's used in so many different products such as coins.

 No investment asset is risk-free, so make sure you understand the disadvantages, limitations, and reactions of each product to different market conditions before you buy.
 It might also make sense to look under the hood to see what's in your ETF, such as derivatives like futures, options, or forwards.